All Episodes

 Let me tell you two key things.

-Two weeks after Obama was inaugurated, he had a joint meeting of congressional leadership up in the White House.
+Two weeks after Obama was inaugurated, he had a joint meeting of congressional leadership up in the White House, Republican and Democrat leaders in the House and Senate.

-And it was at that meeting that he looked at the Republican leaders, looked really at John Boehner, and he said, You've got to stop listening to Rush Limbaugh.
+And it was at that meeting that he looked at the Republican leaders, looked really at John Boehner, and he said, you've got to stop listening to Rush Limbaugh.

-You j you can't get things done that way.
+You can't get things done that way.

 He singled me out.